Codecademy/docs/content/language-agnostic/concepts/what-is-ssl/what-is-ssl.md

 ## Benefits of SSL include

-* Ecommerce trust - users who see a green padlock on ecommerce sights are more likely to go through with the transaction because they trust that the site is secure.
+* E-commerce trust: Users who see a green padlock on e-commerce sites are more likely to go through with the transaction because they trust that the site is secure.
 * It gives users peace of mind that the website is handling data with integrity and that data has not been tampered as its being transfered between networks.
 * Encryption of data so that it is not viewable as plain text when being transferred.